FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 confirmation that First Time Buyers are not engaging/bidding on the property.
 If it is

-confirmed that First Time Buyers are bidding, the Housing Directorate will not support the--- 17
+confirmed that First Time Buyers are bidding, the Housing Directorate will not support the
+---
+17

 unit under Long Term Lease.